user-interviews/ui-design-system/README.md

 - For every component, we typically illustrate common use cases for different variants or states of a component.
 - Documentation lives in `Component.mdx` which references stories defined in `Component.stories.jsx`.
 See documentation style here in [Stories with arbitrary MDX](https://github.com/storybookjs/storybook/blob/master/addons/docs/docs/recipes.md#csf-stories-with-arbitrary-mdx).
 - Check out our [Storybook Notion Doc](https://www.notion.so/userinterviews1/Storybook-9a3585db57514ec783e39c78518ad5e6) for examples.
 You can find our current documentation template that we try to follow for all of our `mdx` files in that Notion doc.
 -  We encourage all contributors to the Design System (engineers, designers, product) to add to our documentation.

 ## Steps to update any documentation file

-After cloning the repo, obtain a `.npmrc` file from another developer.
-This file contains authorization tokens for any private node packages.
+### Set up local variables

+After cloning the repo, create `.npmrc` and `.env` files in the root level directory, as well as a `.jest` directory with a file named `setEnvVars.js` inside.
+These gitignored files will store our auth tokens and other local variables.

+Copy the respective contents of into each new file from the `Design System local variables` note located in our password manager (1Password).

+### `yarn install`

+Installs all yarn dependencies

 ### `git checkout -b chore/UIDS-###-update-some-component-documentation`

 In your terminal, check out a new branch locally for you to make changes.
 You should have a Github issue to track that corresponds to the branch name.

-### `yarn install`

-Installs all yarn dependencies

 ### `yarn storybook`

 Launches the Storybook server.<br />

 - In the code editor of your choice, navigate to the Component library found under src `ui-design-system/src`
 - Open any `Component.mdx` file (e.g. `Alert.mdx`) that you want to edit.
 These are markdown files.
 See [markdown docs](https://docs.github.com/en/github/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax) for additional how-to.
 - While Storybook is running, you should be able to view any changes you make to the `mdx` file after saving your changes.
 - Push your changes to Github and submit for a review / pull request.

 If you need any help with setup or have questions about the process of writing documentation, feel free to reach out to a developer or a member of the Design System team.

 # Developer Resources